 It's Easter and Passover at SteynOnline.
-We started, for Mark Steyn Club members, on Good Friday with a highly timely Tale for Our Time - Victor Hugo's Notre-Dame de Paris.
-Later this evening we'll have another seasonal entertainment for you.
-But, as has become traditional for our motion-picture department, we present Mel Gibson's big blockbuster from fifteen Easters ago.
-Mel has spent the last decade getting a little crazier with every year that passes - and I note, sympathetically, that he and I have had the same shyster tormentor for much of that period.
+We started on Good Friday with a little muscular Christianity and the sublime heights of western art on the Easter edition of The Mark Steyn Show.
+We followed that with Easter bells and a not yet burned cathedral on my reading of Victor Hugo's Notre-Dame de Paris, and we'll have another seasonal entertainment for you tomorrow.
+But, as has become traditional for our motion-picture department at this time of year, we present Mel Gibson's big blockbuster from seventeen Easters ago.
+Mel has spent the last decade getting a little crazier with every year that passes - and I note, sympathetically, that he and I have had the same third-rate shyster tormentor for much of that period.
 Surprisingly, there have been no attempts to follow the success of this film, but back in 2004 it was impressive not just cinematically but as an interesting business model for bypassing Hollywood:

 The headline on the Washington Post review summed it up: "'Passion' Is A Gory Take On A Gentle Teacher's Violent End".
 Somebody's confusing their Gospel with Godspell.
 A few days before the "violent end", the gentle teacher had been hurling tables around in the temple.
 And, even if you overlook the rough stuff, rhetorically Christ was as forceful as He was gentle.